1985

 recording it, let alone releasing it.
 In fact I fought

-tooth-and-nail on behalf of the B-side Fly On The Windscreen
+tooth-and-nail on behalf of the B-side Fly on the Windscreen

 which was far superior.
 To me, the whole thing was a serious